XOR97/azhar/content/_index.md

 ---
 title: "Audentes Fortuna Iuvat"
 date: "2016-10-24T17:23:17+01:00"
-description: "Azhar Khan is a professional data engineer and developer from Ottawa, ON.
+description: "Azhar Khan is a data engineer and business analyst from Ottawa, ON.
 Read technical articles and notes on design and code."
 intro: ""
 draft: false
 ---